EasyPost/easypost-node/README.md

 npm run format
 ```

+### Typescript Definitions (Beta)

+This project has bundled Typescript definitions included.
+These definitions are in their infancy and are **not yet recommended for production applications**.
+We welcome the community's help in maintaining these definitions and contributing improvements as we add missing types or make small corrections.

+#### Typescript Exclusions

+- We do not provide a DefinitelyTyped version of these definitions at this time
+- Predefined packages and carrier service levels

 ### Testing

 The test suite in this project was specifically built to produce consistent results on every run, regardless of when they run or who is running them.
 This project uses [Pollyjs](https://github.com/Netflix/pollyjs) (AKA: VCR) to record and replay HTTP requests and responses via "cassettes".
 When the suite is run, the HTTP requests and responses for each test function will be saved to a cassette if they do not exist already and replayed from this saved file if they do, which saves the need to make live API calls on every test run.